FaranoshAmini/vet_clinic/README.md

 ## Vit_Clinic

-VET CLINIC is a database that contains many informations about the animals in a clinic (their names, types, birth dates, weight, etc)
+VET CLINIC is a database that contains many informations about the animals in a clinic (their names, types, birth dates, weight, etc).

 ## Build With

 - SQL
 - PostgreSQL

 ## Getting Started